puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_windows_file_paths.markdown

 ## Errata

+### Known Issues Prior to Puppet 3.0

 In Puppet 2.7, there was one additional place where backslashes were not allowed: the `modulepath` setting required forward-slashes.
 For example: `puppet apply --modulepath="Z:/path/to/my/modules" "Z:/path/to/my/site.pp"`

-This was fixed in Puppet 3.0.
+This was fixed in Puppet 3.0 / Puppet Enterprise 3.0.